Last updated on March 22nd, 2019

-A traditional Indian dish of chicken simmered in a bath of ginger, garlic, onions, spices, coconut cream & tomato sauce.
-I’ve created a Whole30 chicken korma that tastes like the real thing but perhaps even better!
-This creamy and delicious dish is dairy free, paleo & 100% Whole30 compliant.
+This fabulous chicken korma is my take on an Indian dish of chicken simmered in a bath of ginger, garlic, onions, spices, coconut cream & tomato sauce.
+This easy recipe is dairy free, paleo and Whole30 compliant!

 A chicken korma made without the dairy!